ambienthack/mistape-be/readme.txt

 == Frequently Asked Questions ==
 = I've successfully received a few emails and then Mistape stopped working.
 Why? = Mistape implements spam-protection checks.
 A visitor cannot submit more than five reports in 5-minute time frame (per IP address).
 All subsequent reports are ignored until timeout.
-So if you Mistape seems to fail sending emails, and you want to test it once more, use a different internet connection or ask your friend to report something.
+So if Mistape seems to fail sending emails, and you want to test it once more, use a different internet connection, ask your friend to report something, or just wait a few minutes.

 = Can I customize text and style of the caption? = Yes, hooks are available for that.